These chocolate cornflake cookies are fun desserts to make with kids and kids-at-heart. You only need 5 ingredients and no baking needed!

-- So easy to make.
-It’s probably best if you melt the peanut butter and chocolate for them but once the mixture is safe enough for the kids to handle , they can pretty much do all the other steps with minimal supervision.
+- They’re easy to make.
+It’s probably best if you melt the peanut butter and chocolate for them but once the mixture is safe enough for the kids to handle, they can pretty much do all the other steps with minimal supervision.

 - Fun to do.
 Gooey peanut butter chocolate, pastel M&Ms, colourful cupcake cups.
-What’s not to love?
+It might get messy but everyone will have a blast.

 - So cute!
 Grandma and grandpa will be so proud.

-To make this easy easter dessert for kids, all you need to do is melt chocolate chips and peanut butter in the microwave.
+To make them, all you need to do is melt chocolate chips and peanut butter in the microwave.
 Forget about the double boiler.
 We want it as simple as possible.

 Put the cornflakes in and stir.
 Don’t worry about breaking some or majority of the cornflakes.
 Just have fun!